ifarah/ifarah.github.io/_pages/projects.md

 ### Accessibility
 <img align="left" width="18%"  style="float:left; padding-right:10px" src="/images/access2.png">
 I examine the sensitivity of **access metrics** by estimating the walking distance metrics at a tract level to assess their differences across time for 6 cities: Atlanta, Boston, Chicago, Miami, Phoenix, and Seattle.
 I measure and compare 12 spatial potential access models metrics with varying parameters that determine them: the distance decay function, maximum time threshold to which people walk to an amenity, number of amenities included within the threshold, and the weights that each amenity should have.
 Assessment of the parameters defining gravity-model and potential accessibility measures is crucial, given that there is no consensus on which thresholds to set.
-I then estimate the sensitivity of these models by comparing it to the 2011 Walk Score® which has devised an official nation-wide scoring method for walkability (jointly with [Luc Anselin](https://spatial.uchicago.edu/directory/luc-anselin-phd)).
+I then estimate the sensitivity of these models by comparing it to the 2011 Walk Score® which has devised an official nation-wide scoring method for walkability (jointly with [Luc Anselin](https://spatial.uchicago.edu/directory/luc-anselin-phd), [Kevin Credit](https://www.maynoothuniversity.ie/faculty-social-sciences/our-people/kevin-credit), and [Emily Talen](https://socialsciences.uchicago.edu/directory/emily-talen)).

 ### Development of a teaching curriculum on critical spatial data science